A541 road

 A541 Regent Street, in Wrexham, Wales.

 The A541 is an A road in North Wales.
 The road starts on the A525 in Trefnant, between St Asaph and Denbigh, and ends in Wrexham.
 On the way, it passes the town of Mold.
 It also passes through many villages.
 In northern-central Wrexham it joins the B5101 road.

-The section of the road between Mold and Denbigh, centred on Rhydymwyn, was described by North Wales Police as the most dangerous road in North Wales.
+Prior to 2009, the section of the road between Mold and Denbigh, centered on Rhydymwyn, was described by North Wales Police as the most dangerous road in North Wales.